 \item[2.]
 The hyperbolic diffusion process, that is

-\end{itemize} On the other hand, we consider two models having the same non-linear drift function, involving $\sin(.)$, but here again with an additive noise for the first one and a multiplicative noise for the second one: \begin{itemize} \item[3.]
+\end{itemize} On the other hand, two models having the same non-linear drift function involving $\sin(.)$ are considered, but here again with an additive noise for the first one and a multiplicative noise for the second one: \begin{itemize} \item[3.]
 The third model is defined by